HIS 100 Introduction to History 3 SH

 A dialogue analyzing Christianity as a cultural, political and social phenomenon and assessing its transcendent value for the individual.
 Every semester.
 General Education: Humanities/History.

 HIS 271 Medieval Europe 3 SH

 This course will look at the development of Europe throughout the medieval period (600-1453).
 Classroom discussion will center around both the large political, social and cultural changes that affected the whole continent as well as the local developments of the many medieval kingdoms and regions.
 Close attention will be paid to the evolution of medieval ideas about gender, religion, politics, society and the economy and how the intellectual climate of the period affected the institutions that emerged at this time.
 Students will work closely with several primary sources and documents.
-Prerequisite: Sophomore standing or written permission of the instructor.
 General Education: Humanities/History.

 HIS 277 Modern China 3 SH

 The founding of the People’s Republic of China was the culmination of a series of political, intellectual, and cultural upheavals that fundamentally shook the country (and the world) since the mid-nineteenth century.
 What happened, who made it happen and why?
 What has modernized and cultured globalization brought to the life of ordinary Chinese and at what cost?
 This course invites students to explore such questions by using a variety of primary sources.
 General Education: Humanities/History.